pagecall/flutter_pagecall/README.md

   pagecall_flutter: <latest_version>
 ```

-Generate Github access token with `read:packages` scope, then set `GITHUB_USERNAME` and `GITHUB_TOKEN` for your environment variables or put these as properties of the Android root project when running your app.
+For Android build, generate Github access token with `read:packages` scope on Github profile setting, then set `GITHUB_USERNAME` and `GITHUB_TOKEN` for your environment variables or put these as properties of the Android root project when running your app.
 ```shell
 GITHUB_USERNAME=<username> GITHUB_TOKEN=<token> flutter run  # when running as command
 ```

+For iOS build, in `Info.plist` of your iOS workspace, make sure you set `NSMicrophoneUsageDescription`.
+Also, those `UIBackgroundModes` should be enabled: `audio`, `fetch`, `voip`.

 ## Usage